duderstadt-lab/mars-docs/docs/image/MoleculeIntegrator.md

 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/image/img/img8.png' width='400'/></div>

-* *Image* - The selected image will by analyzed using the peaks in the RoiManger.
+* *Image* - The selected image will by analyzed using the peaks in the RoiManager.
 This is a required input but doesn't show up in the dialog, it is just the open image you have have selected at the time you run the command.
 * *Inner Radius* - The radius of pixels around the peak to integrate.
 0 means only one pixel, 1 means a radius of out beyond the center pixel and etc.
 * *Outer Radius* - The radius of pixels around the Inner Radius to use for background correction.
 If the Inner Radius is 1 and the Outer Radius is 5.
 Then the circular region between 1 and 5 will be integrate and serve as the local background to correct the inner region.
 * *LONG x0* - Upper left corner x0 position of Long wavelength ROI.